magland/level-up-linux/README.md

 ## Challenge A285: Create a directory

 For some background, ask ChatGPT some basics about directories
-- I'm new to Linux.
+- I'm new to Linux am 7 years old.
 Explain what a directory is.
 - I'm new to Linux.
 Explain how I can create a new directory from the terminal.

 **NOW THE CHALLENGE**: Create a directory named mydir and create a file named second.txt inside of it.
 The file should contain the text "Good evening!"
 (Hint: you can use the mkdir command to create a directory, and you can use the echo command to create a file with the text "Good evening!" in it.
 You'll need to consult with ChatGPT on how to get that file inside the new directory.)